-The case that the FMSS connects to (the parent case) through the rear of the case must be leveled and set prior to installing the FMSS.
-The sectional construction of these models enable them to be joined in line - to give the effect of one continuous display.
+The case that the FMSS-L connects to (the parent case) through the rear of the case must be leveled and set prior to installing the FMSS-L. The sectional construction of these models enable them to be joined in line - to give the effect of one continuous display.
 A joint Trim Kit is supplied with each case line to cosmetically "mask" the sectional joints.
-See the "Finishing Touches" section for more information on joint trim.